jstz-dev/jstz/scripts/debug/README.md

 ./scripts/debug/3-start-baker.sh
 ```

-This will:

-- Start the baker
+Wait for the baker to start producing blocks.
-- Begin producing blocks automatically
-- Keep running (showing baker logs)

-**Wait for**: A few blocks to be produced (check Terminal 1 logs)

 ### Terminal 4: Originate Rollup